-Miranda Bailey wanted to make a big splash with her narrative feature debut “You Can Choose Your Family,” but getting there wasn’t always easy, in some cases more literally than others.
+Miranda Bailey wanted to make a big splash with her narrative feature debut “Being Frank,” but getting there wasn’t always easy, in some cases more literally than others.

 “The big challenge was when Philip falls into the water, we thought we’re not going to be able to do this more than three times because [once] he falls in, you’d have to dry him off and you have to set it up and he’d fall in again, so I was like, ‘Let’s do it in one take, right?’” recalls Bailey, whose star Logan Miller readily agreed, not wanting to be stuck in a spin cycle all day.
 “And we’re all on the edge of our seats because if he didn’t fall right into the water, [we didn’t know] how many more times we’d have.
 But he did it right and I’m like, ‘We got it!
 We’re good.
 That was fun.’”

 Needless to say, this brings up all kinds of thoughts for Philip, ranging from potential blackmail to pay for a future in New York City to wondering why his father needed to invent a completely different life for himself elsewhere.
 Every avenue is explored to its fullest by Bailey and screenwriter Glen Lakin, who wring as much cringe comedy as they can from Frank awkwardly trying to protect his secret, as well as poignancy from what pushes him to go to such great lengths to maintain the charade and Philip’s disillusionment at it all.
-Recently during the L.A.
-Film Festival where “You Can Choose Your Family” made its West Coast debut following its premiere at SXSW earlier this year, Bailey spoke about getting the tone of the film just right, and continuing to tinker with it as the film moves through the festival circuit, in addition to the crafty ways she secured the film’s impressive cast and how she’s keeping busy with not only her own films, but creating the platform Cherry Picks to amplify female voices in criticism.
+Bailey spoke about getting the tone of “Being Frank” just right, and continuing to tinker with it as the film moves through the festival circuit, in addition to the crafty ways she secured the film’s impressive cast and how she’s keeping busy with not only her own films, but creating the platform Cherry Picks to amplify female voices in criticism.

 What was the initial draw of this story?